DopieXNone/Minecraft-Manhunt-Plugin/README.md

-# Manhunt plugin for PaperMC / Spigot
+# Manhunt plugin for Spigot

 **ManhuntPlugin** is a plugin for Minecraft Java Edition that allows you to organize “manhunts” games in your server.